 Spirulina is a blue-green algae named after its spiral shape.
 It has been used for centuries as food for people and animals all through the world and its popularity has grown year over year, especially in the United States.

 With its unique qualities, different types of algae have been used in a variety of ways.
 Some have used algae for biofuels, medicine, and water purification.
-As more research is done, many are finding more way to use algae in other ways.
+As more research continues, many are finding unique applications of algae, such as bio-fabrics and bio-plastics.

-Spirulina, specifically, is one of the most efficient and eco-friendly foods in regard to its minimal energy usage.
+Spirulina, specifically, is one of the most efficient and eco-friendly resources due to its minimal energy usage.
 It takes in 20 times more carbon dioxide than trees and is responsible for removing most of the carbon in the atmosphere.

 more iron than spinach.